Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • As the ball nears, the first player in line will assume a normal batting stance but slowly shift their weight onto their back leg.

-• Once weight is shifted, players will gradually increase their bat speed until they make contact with the ball.
+• Once the weight is shifted, players will gradually increase their bat speed until they make contact with the ball.

 • After hitting the ball, players will continue their swing (at full speed) through to the hitting zone.